 CLICK HERE to compare JodyJazz mouthpieces with other brands.

-The mouthpiece comes with a Gold Plated Rico H Ligature, Cap, Mouthpiece Pouch and special Wood Cylinder case, Free domestic USPS Priroity Mail shipping included.
+The mouthpiece comes with a Rovner Star Series Ligature & Cap, Deluxe Mouthpiece Pouch and special Wood Cylinder case.
+Free domestic USPS Priority Mail shipping included.
 (Click "BUY NOW" button to see overseas shipping)

 As Seen on Full Page Advertisements

 The new facing curve results in absolutely no dead spots in the vibration of the reed.
 In other words, all notes in all ranges respond equally.
 This tenor sax mouthpiece has a husky barrel-chested tone while being able to sing and soar over the top of any band.
 Sub toning and low notes are extremely easy and the altissimo is out of this world.
 Intonation is spot on.
 Be prepared to have possibly the most fun you ever have had on the saxophone.